Comprehensive e-learning; highly sensitive subject matter delivered to a global audience

 Expectations for humanitarian needs assessment methodology have changed in recent years since the implementation of results based management, the introduction of the Focus database and the advent of humanitarian reform and the cluster system.

-UNHCR’s multi-sector needs assessment training is underpinned by a series of e-learning modules developed by Walkgrove and cover the basic principles of multi-sector needs assessment.
+UNHCR’s multi-sector needs assessment training is underpinned by a series of e-learning modules developed by Walkgrove and covers the basic principles of multi-sector needs assessment including topics such as child protection and safeguarding.

 The total e-learning programme has a duration of around 6½ hours and is split into six modules, each with its own formal assessment.